There's plenty to occupy your time - snowshoeing, dog sledding and ice/snow sculpting (Snowfest is held 16th -18th Jan) are all a good time.

 Trust me on drinking ANYTHING or EVERYTHING from New Belgium and Odells.
 You won't reget it.
 You'll be there when the seasonal drinks are out, so deffo have a Framboizen from NB if nothing else, or a 2 Below.

 We're beer people in Colorado!
-I can't wait to hear how the trip was for you! almost 10 years ago
+I can't wait to hear how the trip was for you! about 10 years ago